 Based on the survey market data provided by Meridian, the Compensation Committee reviews the appropriateness of management's recommendations for each executive's base pay, annual non-equity incentive bonus and target annual equity award.
-The Committee allocates total annual compensation to our executive officers among the various elements of short-term compensation (base pay and non-equity incentive bonus) and long-term compensation (equity awards), including the allocation between performance-based and time-based equity to approximate the market allocation identified in Meridian's survey results.
+The Committee allocates total annual compensation to our executive officers among the various elements of short-term compensation (base pay and non-equity incentive bonus) and long-term compensation (equity awards).
 While the Compensation Committee considers input from Meridian, ultimately the Compensation Committee's decisions reflect many factors and considerations, including scope of responsibility, individual performance and tenure.

-For 2014, our peer group included the 24 industrial companies listed below (the "Benchmark Peer Group").
-Eleven of the 24 companies in our peer group are oilfield service and equipment companies who directly compete with us for executive talent (the "Industry Peer Group").
+For 2015, our peer group included the 24 companies listed below (the "Benchmark Peer Group").
+Eleven of the 24 companies in our Benchmark Peer Group are oilfield service and equipment companies who directly compete with us for executive talent (the "Industry Peer Group").
 The Industry Peer Group companies also are likely to compete with us for customers, suppliers, and ultimately, investors.
-For these reasons, we use the Industry Peer Group as the relevant comparison point for measuring our own financial and TSR performance for purposes of our performance-based restricted stock unit awards, as discussed below.
-We also use the Industry Peer Group for comparison purposes when determining the compensation of our named executive officers.
-We use the Benchmark Peer Group companies to benchmark the compensation of other senior management positions.
+For these reasons, we use the Industry Peer Group for comparison purposes when determining the compensation of our NEOs and certain senior management positions, except that Ms. Ralston's 2015 compensation was compared against the Benchmark Peer Group.
+We use the Benchmark Peer Group companies to benchmark the compensation of senior management positions that are not as dependent on specific industry experience and/or if Benchmark Peer Group companies provide a better match to a position based on responsibilities, experience and other factors.

 In considering companies to be included in the Benchmark Peer Group, the Compensation Committee reviewed revenues and market capitalization of each company, as well as available industry segment and performance data, to determine whether it would be appropriate to include the company in the group.
-The Industry Peer Group companies are marked with an asterisk ().
+The Industry Peer Group companies are marked with an asterisk (\).

+Anadarko Petroleum Corporation

+Apache Corporation

-Baker Hughes Incorporated
+Baker Hughes Incorporated\

-BorgWarner Inc.

-Cameron International Corporation
+Cameron International Corporation\

 Chicago Bridge & Iron Company N.V.

 Cummins Inc.

+Devon Energy Corporation

 Dresser-Rand Group Inc.

 Dover Corporation

 Eaton Corporation plc

 Flowserve Corporation

-Halliburton Company
+Halliburton Company\

 Ingersoll-Rand Co.
 PLC

-McDermott International, Inc.
+McDermott International, Inc.\

-National Oilwell Varco, Inc.
+National Oilwell Varco, Inc.\

-Noble Corporation
+Noble Corporation\

-Oceaneering International, Inc.
+Oceaneering International, Inc.\

-Oil States International, Inc.
+Oil States International, Inc.\

 Stanley Black & Decker, Inc.

-Superior Energy Services, Inc.
+Superior Energy Services, Inc.\

-Tidewater Inc.
+Tidewater Inc.\

-The Timken Company

 URS Corporation

-Weatherford International Ltd.
+Weatherford International Ltd.\

 The Williams Companies, Inc.

-Worthington Industries